Z2h-A6n/mpl-makefig/readme.md

 standard_subplots, which take arguments (among others, see docstrings), specifying figure sizes in convenient units, rather than just inches, as is the case with matplotlib.
 The available units, their descriptions, and their lengths in inches are stored in the `UNITS` dictionary.
 These include some common lengths used in LaTeX documents, but any length can be specified.
-To find the width or height of a text area in a LaTeX document, the following procedure is useful:
+To find the width or height of a text area in a LaTeX document, the following procedure is
+useful:

 - In the relevant place in the LaTeX source code, write one of the following:
   - `\showthe\linewidth`
   - `\showthe\textheight`
 - Compile the document with `pdflatex`.
-Some other programs that automate the document-compillation process may hide or mangle the relevant output, so it's probably best to run pdflatex directly.
+Some other programs that automate the document-compilation process may hide or mangle the relevant output, so it's probably best to run pdflatex directly.
-- Compillation will stop when the `\showthe` command is encountered, and the relevant length will be printed in units of `pt`.
+- Compilation will stop when the `\showthe` command is encountered, and the relevant length will be printed in units of `pt`.

 A note on beamer usage: When making a multi-column slide, and setting column widths using `\column{XX\textwidth}`, the resulting `\linewidth` in the column is `XX` times the full-page linewidth, so `beamer_169_width` can be used, with the appropriate scaling factor.

 ## Notable Functions and Variables
 - `UNITS`:
-  - Dictionary mapping various lenght units to floats representing inch measurements.
+  - Dictionary mapping various length units to floats representing inch measurements.
 These units can be used with `standard_figsize` and related functions.
 - `make`: